Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 Q: What’s the most affordable storage solution?

-A: Remote organizer and floating shelves offer best budget value.
-Add storage boxes and a magazine rack for complete solution.
+A: Remote organizer and floating shelves offer the best budget value.
+Add storage boxes and a magazine rack for a complete solution.

 BOTTOM LINE: STORAGE PLANNING CHECKLIST